Trust & Estate Litigation

 The settling of a decedent’s financial affairs—a process often called “probating the estate”—takes place in county courts with specialized jurisdiction.
 Few areas of the law generate more bitter disputes than those involving a deceased or incapacitated relative—or involving a trustee’s breach of fiduciary duty to the beneficiaries of a trust.
 To advance a client’s interests, the attorneys involved must be familiar with the nuances of the law governing wills, estates, trusts, and guardianships as well as the local probate court’s procedures.

 Our attorneys have great depth of experience in the estate, trust, and guardianship arenas and have appeared in probate courts and courts of appeals throughout Texas, amassing a record of success for our clients.
-Regardless of whether you are a trustee, settlor, executor, administrator, heir, or beneficiary, we can help.

 Probate Litigation Matters